-The title comes from a conversation his mother overhears in the doctor’s waiting room — a thought experiment attached to a new kind of church in which people imagine Jesus lives among them.
+The title of the story comes from a conversation his mother overhears in the doctor’s waiting room — a thought experiment attached to a new kind of church in which people imagine Jesus lives among them.
 I think the idea of Jesus or God coming to earth must be a fairly common thought experiment because we’ve seen it in entertainment e.g. The Acid House from the late 1990s (I don’t recommend that, it’s disturbing), and the idea doesn’t die because this year we get a TV series Miracle Workers starring Steve Buscemi as God.
 (I’m not sure if God himself comes down to earth in that one.)

 The mother is a bit of a caricature, though it is revealed she’s succumbing to dementia, which means it’s probably not an exaggeration at all that she would be fussy about which sponge Gerald uses.

 The old woman is expecting mail.
 The reader is in audience superior position because we know what she’s expecting.
 Gerald isn’t in on the secret.
 However, Proulx doesn’t let us in on what exactly is going to happen — is someone siphoning off Gerald’s entire assets?
-As a writing technique this is interesting, because the audience is half in on something, showing the dichotomy of audience superior vs audience inferior is not a dichotomy at all.
+As a writing technique this is interesting, because the audience is half in on something, showing that the dichotomy of audience superior vs audience inferior is not a ‘dichotomy’ at all.

 When the mother dies it is revealed to Gilbert that she has nothing in her savings account.

-Things get harder with water in particular.
+Farming life gets harder with water issues in particular.